Cuori agitati

-Ramazzotti had won the 'New Voices' category in the 1984 San Remo Music Festival with the song "Terra promessa", which went on to peak at #2 on the Italian Singles Chart and is included here.
-At the 1985 San Remo Festival, Ramazzotti entered the main competition with "Una storia importante", which placed sixth but subsequently topped the Italian chart and also reached # 2 in France.
-Cuori agitati made #10 on the Italian Albums chart.
+Ramazzotti had won the 'New Voices' category in the 1984 Sanremo Music Festival with the song "Terra promessa", which went on to peak at number 2 on the Italian Singles Chart and is included here.
+At the 1985 Sanremo Festival, Ramazzotti entered the main competition with "Una storia importante", which placed sixth but subsequently topped the Italian chart and also reached number 2 in France.
+Cuori agitati made number 10 on the Italian Albums chart.